block42-blockchain-company/dlt-comparison/holochain/README.md

 We use holochain-rust.
 If you never programmed with rust before, it is recommended to do a rust crash course beforehand, so you can differentiate between rust specific syntax and holochain specific syntax.

-To get started install everything as described in the quickstart tutorial: https://developer.holochain.org/start.html
+To get started, install everything as described in the quickstart tutorial: https://developer.holochain.org/start.html

 To build the desired *.dna.json file, open a terminal, cd into the game-of-thrones folder and run "hc package".